 3.0 / Upper

-Based on material typically presented in a one-semester course in pathophysiology.
-Measures understanding of the physiological mechanisms altered by disease in the living organism.
-Primarily focuses on the altered health states of adults and includes clinical presentation, signs and symptoms, appropriate diagnostic studies, and global concepts of treatment.
-Assumes a familiarity with normal anatomy and physiology and microbiology.
-A familiarity with concepts of biochemistry and immunology is suggested.
-(Multiple-choice examination.)
+The UExcel Pathophysiology examination is based on material typically taught in a one-semester, three-credit, upper-level undergraduate course in pathophysiology.
+The examination measures understanding of the physiologic mechanisms altered by disease in the living organism.
+It focuses on the altered health states of human adults and includes clinical presentation, signs and symptoms, appropriate diagnostic studies, and global concepts of treatment.
+The examination assumes familiarity with concepts generally covered in lower-level pathophysiology courses in normal anatomy and physiology and microbiology.
+The examination also requires an awareness of the basic concepts of lower-level undergraduate biochemistry and immunology courses.
+(Multiple-choice examination)

 Prepare for the Exam

 Visit our bookstore to purchase the recommended resources for this exam:

 Find recommended books and study materials

 The content guide outlines what you need to learn for each exam and includes a list of recommended textbooks, links to online learning resources, and sample exam questions:

 Using the practice questions: To help you study, a practice exam with two sets of questions is available for purchase with this exam.
 (See purchase details below.)
 Note there will be fewer questions on the practice exams.
 Generally, the practice questions will not be the same as the ones you will see when you take the actual exam for credit.
 They are intended to expose you to the types of questions you’ll encounter in the actual exam.
 Practice questions are a tool, and do not provide a full exam experience.
 For example, the practice question sets do not have time limitations.
 Begin with the Content Guide, especially the detailed content outline.
 Memorizing specific questions and answers on the practice sets is not as effective as using the questions to practice, along with the content outline, to see which concepts you may need to study further.